msaidzengin/bil481Homework/README.md

-1)This project is about how to use mvn.
+1)This project is about how to use mvn, heroku, travis ci, and git.

 2)It is BIL481 homework 1.